travelnxt/appacitive-docs/v1.0/index.md

   <dt>data</dt>
   <dd>required<br/><span>This contains the message, badges,custom data etc for the notification
   <dt>expireafter</dt>
-  <dd>optional<br/><span>Specified the time to live for message in case it is not recieved by the device
+  <dd>optional<br/><span>Specified the time to live for message in case it is not received by the device
   <dt>platformoptions</dt>
   <dd>optional<br/><span>Sending extra data which is specific to the device platform
 </dl>